 It is a busy venue due to its popularity and I find the majority of tables to be close to one another which can make it difficult if you have additional needs such as space for a pram.
 There are tables with more space available and I do not doubt that the staff would do their best to accommodate this but as an FYI, space can be limited.

-The menu at The Sand Dollar Cafe is served from 7.30 am – 2 pm and they are primarily known for their cooked breakfasts although they also serve warm and toasted croissant and bagels, pancakes or healthy options such as overnight oats and natural yoghurts with toppings.
+The menu at Beach Tree Cafe is served from 7.30 am – 2 pm and they are primarily known for their cooked breakfasts although they also serve warm and toasted croissants and bagels, pancakes or healthy options such as overnight oats and natural yoghurts with toppings.

 Make sure to check out the daily specials board for additions to the breakfast menu such as smoked kippers and avocado on sourdough.